DefaultRisk.com the web's biggest credit risk modeling resource.

 Abstract: This study examines firm-specific value and risk factors as early predictors of junk bond default.
 Reduction in equity value, increased variation in long-term debt levels, and reductions in cash flow are found to be statistically significant indicators of higher default probabilities in a logit model.
 Variations in investment levels have insignificant explanatory power.
 The model provides individual investors with the ability to assess the default risk of high-yield securities based on the levels of observable financial variables.

-Published in: Journal Of Financial And Strategic Decisions, Vol. 8, No. 2, (Summer 1995), pp. 47-55.
+Published in: Journal of Financial and Strategic Decisions, Vol. 8, No. 2, (Summer 1995), pp. 47-55.

 Download paper (40K PDF) 9 pages